-The IM issues provider payments weekly on each Monday of the month.
-The MMIS system edits ensure that payment will not be made for services that are not included in an approved IoWANS service plan.
-Any change to IoWANS data generates a new authorization milestones for the case manager.
+Iowa Medicaid issues provider payments weekly on each Monday of the month.
+The MMIS system edits insure that payment will not be made for services that are not included in an approved IoWANS service plan.
+Any change to IoWANS data generates a new authorization milestone for the case manager.
 The IoWANS process culminates in a final IoWANS milestone that verifies an approved service plan has been entered into IoWANS.
 IoWANS data is updated daily into MMIS.